Sopiro/Minecraft-Sin-Cos-Calculator/README.md

 # Minecraft Sin, Cos Calculator

 Trigonometry(Sin, Cos) calculator in Minecraft.
-Project done at 20170712
+Project done at 20170712.

-The algorithm used to calculate the sin, cos value is "[CORDIC](https://en.wikipedia.org/wiki/CORDIC)".

 [Youtube video](https://youtu.be/77p_mvShuGQ)

+## Features
+- The algorithm used to calculate the sin, cos value is "[CORDIC](https://en.wikipedia.org/wiki/CORDIC)".
+- My own conversion algorithm was used to convert fractions between Binary and BCD: [video](https://youtu.be/nwZJh3b39Bg)

 ## Samples
 |-|image|